pollfly/clearml-docs/docs/webapp/applications/app_overview.md

 title: ClearML Applications
 ---

-ClearML Applications are a new, experimental approach for extending ClearML functionality.
+ClearML Applications are a new, experimental approach for extending ClearML functionalities where users don't have to handle code.
+Each application includes a wizard where configurations are input and then ClearML launches an instance of the application and monitors its performance.
-The applications are a collection of wizards that offer a variety of functionalities where users don't have to handle code.
-Allowing you to take any Task in the system and make it an "application" (a python script running on one of the service agents), with the ability to configure it with a wizard, and allow you to add reports as well (with the same Task logger interface).

 ![ClearML Applications main page](../../img/webapp_apps_overview.png)